threefoldtech/tfgrid-sdk-dart/packages/stellar_client/README.md

 Create new testnet account:

-- If no mnemonic provided, it will be created by the client.
+- If no mnemonic is provided, the client will create a new one using `Client.create`.
+If a mnemonic is provided, the client will be created using `Client.createFromMnemonic`.
 - Account can be activated through friendbot (only for testnet).
-- After activation trustlines can be added to account.
+- After activation, trustlines can be added to the account.

 ```dart
   import 'package:stellar_client/stellar_client.dart';